-The 'Manipulative' Child Myth: What Your Preschooler is Really Telling You
+The 'Manipulative' Child Myth: What Your Child is Really Telling You

 /I was in the supermarket with my daughters, trying to get our weekly shopping finished.
 I had my toddler in a carrier on my back, and my preschooler—who I had initially put in the seat of the cart—had now weaseled her way out and was walking, somewhat successfully, alongside me.
 It was 4:30 PM, and I was trying to get through the market before they lost it and the after-work crowd arrived.